-The Pareto front for the composite objective function with total pressure recovery, distortion and swirl is shown in Figure 8a with boundaries at $\alpha$ values of 0.0 and 1.0 and a $\beta$ value of 1.0.
+The Pareto front for the composite objective function with total pressure recovery, distortion, and swirl is shown in Figure 8a with boundaries at α values of 0.0 and 1.0 and a β value of 1.0.
 These boundaries are the three combinations of bi-objective functions resulting from Eq.
-10. A rough sampling of relatively distributed points was chosen to get a general idea of the shape of the Pareto front and how the optimization process behaves with varying relative weights.
+11. A rough sampling of relatively distributed points was chosen to get a general idea of the shape of the Pareto front and how the optimization process behaves with varying relative weights.
 The three-dimensional Pareto front shows that the surface is entirely convex and that all three objectives are competing.

 The trade-off between pressure recovery and distortion is plotted in Figure 8b.
-The other trade-off between pressure recovery and distortion, the baseline performance is plotted as a red line rather than a point in Figure 8b since its distortion far exceeds any result encountered.
+The other trade-off between pressure recovery and swirl is shown in Figure 8c.
+Although not shown explicitly, the trade-off between distortion and swirl can be seen from the black curve.
+For better visual presentation, the baseline performance is plotted as a red line rather than a point in Figure 8b since its distortion far exceeds any result encountered.
 These plots demonstrate that with carefully chosen relative weights, the optimizer is able to simultaneously improve pressure recovery, distortion, and swirl.
 However, as one moves away from the elbow region of the front, small improvements in one objective lead to large penalties in the other.

 Figure 9 plots the Pareto curve for the other composite objective function considering total pressure recovery, blade load variation, and blade incidence variation.
 Again, the baseline geometry is represented with a red line rather than a point, as its variation in blade loading and blade incidence exceeds the axis range.
-The first thing to note is that a three-dimensional view is not necessary since the Pareto curve for pressure recovery and blade load variation, which is the black line with $\alpha = 1.00$ and varying $\beta$ values, is nearly coincident to the Pareto curve for pressure recovery and blade incidence variation, which is the blue line with $\beta = 1.00$ and varying $\alpha$ values.
+The first thing to note is that a three-dimensional view is not necessary since the Pareto curve for pressure recovery and blade load variation, which is the black line with $\alpha = 1.00$ and varying β values, is nearly coincident to the Pareto curve for pressure recovery and blade incidence variation, which is the blue line with $\beta = 1.00$ and varying α values.
 Hence, these curves adequately demonstrate the convex trade-off between the objectives considered and no further combinations of relative weights are required.

+Fig. 8 Pareto front for the tri-objective function with pressure recovery, distortion, and swirl at cruise.

-In Figure 9a, the optimizer was able to considerably reduce the blade load variation across the entire range of $\beta$ values.
+In Figure 9a, the optimizer was able to considerably reduce the blade load variation across the entire range of β values.
 Values larger than $\beta = 0.95$ (third black circle from the right) or smaller than $\beta = 0.75$ (fourth black circle from the left) lead to diminishing returns in one objective with large penalties in the other.
-Thus, $\beta$ values ranging from 0.75 to 0.95 are of interest since they provide substantial reduction in blade load variation while outperforming the baseline pressure recovery.
-Similarly, in Figure 9b the blade incidence variation is considerably reduced for all $\alpha$ values compared to the baseline.
-Values larger than $\alpha = 0.95$ (third blue triangle from the right) or smaller than $\alpha = 0.90$ (fourth blue triangle from the right) lead to diminishing returns in one objective with large penalties in the other.
-Thus, $\alpha$ values ranging from 0.90 to 0.95 are of interest since they provide substantial reduction in blade incidence variation while outperforming the baseline pressure recovery.
+Thus, β values ranging from 0.75 to 0.95 are of interest since they provide substantial reduction in blade load variation while outperforming the baseline pressure recovery.
+Similarly, in Figure 9b the blade incidence variation is considerably reduced for all α values